MicrosoftDocs/sql-docs/azure-sql/identify-query-performance-issues.md

 ---
 title: Types of query performance issues
-titleSuffix: Azure SQL Database & Azure SQL Managed Instance
+titleSuffix: Azure SQL Database & Azure SQL Managed Instance & SQL Server
-description: Learn about types of query performance issues in Azure SQL Database and Azure SQL Managed Instance, and how to identify and resolve queries with these issues.
+description: Learn about types of query performance issues, and how to identify and resolve queries with these issues.
 services: sql-database
 ms.service: sql-database
 ms.subservice: performance